 Special depreciation rules apply to listed property.
 Listed property includes:

 Passenger automobiles and other property used for transportation.
 It excludes vehicles that aren’t likely to be used for personal purposes due to their nature or design, like

 Property usually used for entertainment, recreation, or amusement, It can't be used exclusively at a regular place of business.
 This includes these kinds of equipment:

 Computers not used exclusively at a regular place of business

 Cell phones aren't listed property.
 You can deduct or depreciate cell phones under the regular rules for business property.
 You don't need detailed documentation on usage.

-Listed property must be used continuously more than 50% of the time for business purposes.
-If you use the property less than 50% of time for business in the year you placed it in service, you can't claim a Section 179 deduction.
+You must use your listed property continuously for more than 50% of the time for business purposes.
+If you don't, you can't claim a Section 179 deduction.
 Instead, you must depreciate the property using the alternative depreciation system (ADS).
-Under ADS, the straight-line method is used.
+The straight-line method is used under ADS.

-To learn more, see IRS Publication 946: How to Depreciate Property.
+To learn more, see Publication 946: How to Depreciate Property at www.irs.gov.